 According to Segura, the company administers over 50,000 tests a year.
 Before deploying Questionmark in 2007, Southwest Gas Corporation devoted a great deal of time and resources to creating and managing manual tests.

-‘We deployed Questionmark because the amount of work and time that was being devoted to manually creating tests—making sure they were always locked up, manually corrected and saved on spreadsheets to be analyzed and then shredded—was neither cost nor time efficient,’ says Segura.
+‘We deployed Questionmark because the amount of work and time that was being devoted to manually creating tests—making sure they were always locked up, manually corrected and saved on spreadsheets to be analysed and then shredded—was neither cost nor time efficient,’ says Segura.

 Ensuring the security of the paper assessments was a major concern for the company.
 When paper was being used, the company suspected that contractors could get access to the hard copy of the test questions and answers.
-Since the tests were in hard-copy form it was impossible to randomize questions, Segura said, and it took a long time to publish different versions of the same exam.
+Since the tests were in hard-copy form it was impossible to randomise questions, Segura said, and it took a long time to publish different versions of the same exam.
 ‘We needed to address these problems, and one of the first steps we took was to turn to Questionmark,’ Segura explains.

 Questionmark — together with the Questionmark Secure, which locks down participants’ desktops to eliminate task switching — provides an array of security options to protect the integrity of the company’s tests.
 ‘We now have reliable software that ensures us that our high-stakes tests are safe and secure,’ says Segura.
-‘We’re able to randomize questions, prevent tests from being copied and score assessments immediately.’
+‘We’re able to randomise questions, prevent tests from being copied and score assessments immediately.’